 Keywords: source memory, continuous outcome, diffusion model, response time

 Episodic memory is memory for particular events or occasions; more generally, it is memory for items or material in context.
 An important part of episodic memory is source memory.
 As the name implies, source memory is memory for the source or the origin of material stored in memory: where, in the larger episodic context, the material was first encountered.
-A number of models have been developed to explain the source memory task, which make distinct assumptions about source memory retrieval. continuous models of source memory claim that memory relies on continuous evidence.
+A number of models have been developed to explain the source memory task, which make distinct assumptions about source memory retrieval.
+Based on Signal Detection Theory (SDT), continuous models of source memory claim that memory relies on continuous evidence.
 In signal detection models, retrieved information may be inaccurate but not absent, allowing for a gradual decline in the quality of information retrieved (Banks, 2000; Mickes, Wais & Wixted, 2009).
 In contrast, threshold or discrete-state models hold that retrieval fails discretely, and so performance is made up of either precise responses driven by memory, or guesses when the memory is below the retrieval threshold (Batchelder & Riefer, 1990; Klauer & Kellen, 2010).